key-amb/ruby-stdlogger/README.md

-# logger-with\_stdout
+# logger-with-stdout

-This package provides `Logger::WithStdout`, a subclass of stdlib `Logger`.

-It enables to create loggers which write logs to _STDOUT_ as well when _STDOUT_ is TTY.
+This package enables to create `Logger` object which writes logs to _STDOUT_ in addition to specified log device when _STDOUT_ is TTY.
 And it can also write logs to _STDERR_ by option.

 ## Usage